preethampaul/gdrive2/docs/gdrive.rst

-gdrive Functions and Commands
+gdrive2 Functions and Commands
 ==============

 The following submodules are present in the package:
 ::

-   gdrive
+   gdrive2
    |_______gd
    |_______drive_util
    |_______auth_util
    |_______paths

-The main module that is automatically imported when gdrive is imported is **gdrive.gd**.Other modules are utility modules, whose functions are used in **gd**. **paths** module only contains file paths which are imported as constants in other modules.
+The main module that is automatically imported when gdrive2 is imported is **gdrive2.gd**.Other modules are utility modules, whose functions are used in **gd**. **paths** module only contains file paths which are imported as constants in other modules.

-gdrive.gd module
+gdrive2.gd module
 ####################

-This module need not be imported explicilty and is imported automatically when gdrive is imported.
+This module need not be imported explicilty and is imported automatically when gdrive2 is imported.
 All the commands and the functions that can be readily used are from this module.
 The following command gives the list of commands callable.
-From python console, **gdrive.help()** can be used.
+From python console, **gdrive2.help()** can be used.
 ::

    $ gd -h